 Let us start with a problem whose solution is the key to solving other problems.
 MWI Problem 1 (Preferred basis).
 In what basis does the branching take place, so that the worlds appear classical at the macro level?

-Presumably, in MWI this is solved by decoherence [31].
+Presumably, decoherence makes a preferred basis emerge [31].
 However, there has to be more to the preferred basis than that it simply "emerges".
-Otherwise, if a preferred basis emerges, either for the entire universe, or for a subsystem, infinitely many others emerge [60].
+Otherwise, if a preferred basis emerges, either for the entire universe, or for a subsystem, infinitely many others emerge [61].

-In nonrelativistic MWI, it is expected that the preferred basis is related to the positions in the configuration space.
-This would explain why branches no longer interfere - it is because they no longer overlap in the configuration space.
+In nonrelativistic MWI, it is expected that the preferred basis is related to the positions in the configuration space, or the positions and momenta in the phase space.
+Accordingly, the branches no longer interfere because they no longer overlap in the configuration space.